ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 drwx------  2 nobody 4294967294  4096 Feb 20  2020 Views
 -rwx------  1 nobody 4294967294 28539 Feb 20  2020 Web.config
 ```
-After looking at various files we come across a file named `Umbraco.sdf` inside the `/App_Data` folder and find Admin username and password hash at the top of the file.
+After looking at various files we come across a file named `Umbraco.sdf` inside the `/App_Data` folder and find Admin credentials at the top of the file.

 ```shell
 cfx:  ~/Documents/htb/remote